ciscoheat/superforms-web/src/routes/migration/+page.md

 The above error set in `refine` will be available on the client as `$errors._errors` as before, and will be automatically removed (or added) during client-side validation.

-If you'd like the error to persist, using `message` will persist it until the next form submission.
+If you'd like a form-level message to persist, using `message` instead of `setError` will persist it until the next form submission:

 ```ts
 const form = await superValidate(request, schema);